Most Common Doctoral Programs

 The National Center for Education Statistics (NCES) publishes statistical data on a variety of educational topics, including the most common doctoral degrees awarded.
-According to the NCES, the most common field for doctoral degrees in the 2012-2013 academic year was health professions.
-The NCES reported that 64,200 doctoral degrees in health professions were awarded in that year.
+According to the NCES, the most common field for doctoral degrees in the 2014-2015 academic year was health professions.
+The NCES reported that 71,003 doctoral degrees in health professions were awarded in that year.

-In order, the next four most common fields for doctoral degrees in the same year were legal professions, education, engineering and biological and biomedical sciences.
-Together, these five fields accounted for 175,000 degrees awarded.
+In order, the next four most common fields for doctoral degrees in the same year were legal professions, education, engineering, and biological and biomedical sciences.
+Together, these five fields accounted for over 140,000 degrees awarded.
 It is important to note that these figures account for all doctoral programs, not just Ph.D. programs.

 Doctoral Programs in Health Professions

-There are a wide range of doctoral degrees available in the health profession and related sciences.
-This field includes the Doctor of Medicine, Doctor of Nursing Practice and other degrees related to medicine and psychiatric health.
-Programs generally require 72 credit hours and are designed to prepare licensed health professionals for clinical practice and leadership roles.
+There are a wide range of doctoral degrees available in the health professions and related sciences.
+This field includes the Doctor of Medicine (MD), Doctor of Nursing Practice (DNP), and other degrees related to medicine and psychiatric health.
+MD programs typically last for four years and are designed to prepare licensed health professionals for clinical practice and leadership roles.
 There are also MD/Ph.D. programs that train individuals to research, develop, and implement solutions for the health industry.
 These students may focus their Ph.D. studies on topics like:

 Doctoral Programs in Legal Professions

 The most common doctoral degree in the legal field is a Juris Doctor (J.D.), but some schools offer a Doctor of Philosophy (Ph.D.) in Law.
 Juris Doctor students initially study general law topics before focusing on an area of concentration, such as business, entertainment, or public law.
 The Ph.D. in Law program is for J.D. graduates and enables trained lawyers to conduct research in a particular area of interest, leading to a final dissertation.